shricodev/dotfiles/README.md

-# Configs
+# dotfiles
-Private repo containing my api keys and config files

-[comment]: APTx1337.github.io
+Repository for my dotfiles.